Optical Music Recognition (OMR) · Sheet Music OCR

 Why scan with QuickStave?

-Most music scanners are paid desktop installs, or upload your files to a server and charge by the page.
+Most Optical Music Recognition software is a paid desktop install, or uploads your files to a server and charges by the page.
 QuickStave does neither.

 QuickStave PhotoScore / SmartScore Flat.io PDF Import Audiveris